FedericoFiorani/flight_data_scaping/README.md

 Legal and ethical concerns (5%) For #3.6, the potential legal and/or ethical concerns that may be relevant for the collected data are carefully described.

-3.1   	How was the data associated with each instance acquired?
+## 3.1   	How was the data associated with each instance acquired?
 Was the data directly observable (e.g., raw text, movie ratings), reported by sub- jects (e.g., survey responses), or indirectly inferred/derived from other data (e.g., part-of-speech tags, model-based guesses for age or language)?
 If data was reported by subjects or indirectly inferred/derived from other data, was the data validated/verified?
 If so, please describe how.

 ...

-3.2   	What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software pro- gram, software API)?
+## 3.2   	What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software pro- gram, software API)?
 How were these mechanisms or procedures validated?

 ...

-3.3   	If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?
+## 3.3   	If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?

 ...

-3.4   	Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?
+## 3.4   	Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?

 ...

-3.5   	Over what timeframe was the data collected?
+## 3.5   	Over what timeframe was the data collected?
 Does this timeframe match the creation timeframe of the data associated with the instances (e.g., recent crawl of old news articles)?
 If not, please describe the time- frame in which the data associated with the instances was created.

 ...

-3.6   	Were any ethical review processes conducted (e.g., by an institutional review board)?
+## 3.6   	Were any ethical review processes conducted (e.g., by an institutional review board)?
 If so, please provide a description of these review processes, including the outcomes, as well as a link or other access point to any supporting documentation.

 ...

-3.7   	Does the dataset relate to people?
-If not, you may skip the remaining questions in this section.

-...

-3.8   	Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources (e.g., websites)?

-...

-3.9   	Were the individuals in question notified about the data collection?
-If so, please describe (or show with screenshots or other information) how notice was provided, and provide a link or other access point to, or other- wise reproduce, the exact language of the notification itself.

-...

-3.10  	Did the individuals in question consent to the collection and use of their data?
-If so, please describe (or show with screenshots or other information) how consent was requested and provided, and provide a link or other access point to, or otherwise reproduce, the exact language to which the individuals consented.

-...

-3.11  	If consent was obtained, were the consenting individuals provided with a mechanism to revoke their consent in the future or for certain uses?
-If so, please provide a description, as well as a link or other access point to the mechanism (if appropriate).

-...

-3.12  	Has an analysis of the potential impact of the dataset and its use on data subjects (e.g., a data protection impact analysis) been conducted?
-If so, please provide a description of this analysis, including the outcomes, as well as a link or other access point to any supporting documentation.

-...

-4. Preprocessing, cleaning, labeling
+## 4. Preprocessing, cleaning, labeling

 Preprocessing (section 4 of your documentation, 10%) From your answers to all questions in section 4 of the documentation template, the following points need to be addressed: